kiyoshisasano/agent-pld-metrics/quickstart/operator_primitives/05_reentry_operator.md

 A loose representation of reentry may look like:

 ```

 (repair or clarification) → reentry → continuation

 ```

 Reentry is not a confirmation of success — it is a **transition attempt**.

+Current PLD semantics do not define an explicit "repair complete" signal.
+In practice, reentry is often interpreted as "the system believes repair has reached a good-enough point to attempt continuation", but the exact boundary between repair and reentry remains implementation-dependent.
+This operator note does not introduce new SignalKind values such as `REPAIR_COMPLETE`; instead, it documents how a reentry phase can be interpreted when such events appear in the log stream.
 Systems may return to repair or drift if inconsistencies reappear.

+Reentry events are best treated as markers in the event stream rather than exclusive turn owners.
+The runtime does not guarantee that no other lifecycle events (for example, `continue_*` or outcome-related events) will occur near the same turn.
+Implementations may choose to emit reentry events just before, with, or immediately after other events that reflect ongoing conversation progress.

 In this sense, reentry can be seen as:

-* an optimistic pivot back to progress,
+- an optimistic pivot back to progress,
-* a checkpoint, rather than a guarantee.
+- a checkpoint, rather than a guarantee.

 ---

 ## Open Exploration Areas

 Some open areas worth documenting for future consideration:

-* Should reentry be explicit or implicit when repair completes successfully?
+- Should reentry be explicit or implicit when repair completes successfully?
-* How many reentry attempts are reasonable before reconsidering the repair stage?
+- How many reentry attempts are reasonable before reconsidering the repair stage?
-* Should user-visible acknowledgments exist to signal stabilization?
+- Should user-visible acknowledgments exist to signal stabilization?
-* Do reentry strategies differ between tool-driven workflows and pure conversational models?
+- Do reentry strategies differ between tool-driven workflows and pure conversational models?

 No assumptions are made here — these are open design questions.